JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 43 - hhvm and php cannot be installed at the same time, please choose one
+- 50 - HHVM and PHP cannot be installed at the same time, please choose one.
-- 44 - failed to install hhvm dependencies
+- 51 - failed to install HHVM dependencies.
-- 45 - failed to install hhvm
+- 52 - failed to install HHVM.
-- 46 - failed to update php alternatives
+- 53 - failed to update PHP alternatives.

 #### examples: